One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models: Experiments

 Our experiments include the following baselines and FMs:

-\begin{asparaitem} \item \textbf{Task-Specific Baselines:} For each task, we consider XGBoost~\cite{chen2016xgboost} for binary classification, Deephit~\cite{lee2018deephit} for time-to-event prediction based on FEMR features~\cite{steinberg2024motor} from the EHR time series.
-For regression, we used the most recent value for the same lab code, measured before the prediction time.
+\begin{asparaitem} \item \textbf{Task-Specific Baselines.} For each task, we consider XGBoost~\citep{chen2016xgboost} for binary classification, Deephit~\citep{lee2018deephit} for time-to-event prediction based on FEMR features~\citep{steinberg2024motor} from the EHR time series.
+For regression, we used the most recent value for the same lab code measured before the prediction time, which is a strong baseline that outperforms both structured EHR foundation models and general LLM (GPT-4o) in lab outcome predictions \cite{im2025labtop}. \item \textbf{Context Clue} \cite{wornow2024context} is a next-token prediction (NTP) EHR FM family.
+We include two different backbones: CC-Llama and CC-Mamba. \item \textbf{Motor} \cite{steinberg2024motor} is a time-to-event (TTE) EHR foundation model pretrained to predict code-specific future event risks.
+It serves as an external baseline for temporal point process-style pretraining, which models event timing but does not explicitly model the associated numerical value distribution. \item \textbf{SurvivEHR} \cite{gadd2025survivehr} and \textbf{ICareFM} \cite{burger2025foundation} are two marked time-to-event foundation models (MTPPs) that jointly predict time and value in the pretraining losses.
+These baselines are closest in spirit to \methodname, while differing in their loss functions. \end{asparaitem}

-\item \textbf{Next Token Prediction (NTP)}: We pretrain both Transformer and Mamba using next-token prediction (loss computed by cross-entropy), following the same tokenization and preprocessing of \citet{steinberg2024motor}.
-Using the same notations as in Section~\ref{sec:formalization}, NTP consists of maximizing the likelihood: As further baselines using NTP, we consider SOTA FMs from Context Clue~\citep{wornow2024context}: CC-Llama and CC-Mamba, which use different tokenizations but the same NTP paradigm.
-For each task, we report \emph{Best NTP} as the best NTP-trained model within the same architecture (Transformer or Mamba).

-\item \textbf{Temporal Point Process (TPP)}: As an intermediary loss, we consider a code-specific time-to-event loss that does not model the associated measurements of future observations, as proposed in~\citet{steinberg2024motor} (MOTOR).
-We use this loss on top of the Transformer and Mamba to constitute the `TPP' pre-trained models.
-Mathematically, TPP associated likelihood can be described as:

-We maximize this quantity using a discretization analogous to the one used for \methodname.
-Additionally, we compare with the original MOTOR~\citep{steinberg2024motor}, which uses a piecewise exponential function to predict future events instead of the proposed discretization.
-For each task, we also report \emph{Best TPP} as the best TPP-based model within the same architecture (Transformer or Mamba).